 - includes frozen meals such as chicken and rice dinners and spaghetti with meat sauce; frozen pizza and pizza snacks; and ready-to-cook lasagna.

-As part of Nutrition North Canada, Health Canada supports culturally appropriate retail and nutrition education activities in isolated northern communities.
-These activities focus on increasing knowledge of healthy eating; and developing skills in selecting and preparing healthy store-bought and traditional or country food.
-They include nutrition workshops, cooking classes for all ages, in-store sampling of healthy food, school-based nutrition programs and training of community workers.
-These programs are available to First Nations and Inuit communities that are eligible for a full subsidy under the program.
-Find out more about the nutrition education activities through this video.
+As part of Nutrition North Canada, Health Canada and the Public Health Agency of Canada fund and support culturally appropriate retail and community-based nutrition education activities in all eligible isolated northern communities.
+These activities focus on increasing knowledge of healthy eating, developing skills in selecting and preparing healthy store-bought and traditional or country food, and building on existing community-based activities with an increased focus on working with stores.
+Communities decide which nutrition education activities to offer based on their needs and priorities.
+They include: nutrition workshops, healthy cooking classes for all ages, in-store sampling of healthy food, knowledge and skill building related to traditional or country food harvesting and preparation, training of community workers, and the development of local nutritious education materials.